AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

 1. Where are Campaign v8 release notes?

-    You can access latest Campaign release notes [in this page](release-notes.md).
+    :bulb: You can access latest Campaign release notes [in this page](release-notes.md).

 1. What is the procedure for domain configuration?

     A subdomain is a division of your domain that can be used to isolate your brands, or various types of traffic (transactional messages, marketing information, etc.).

-    Use Campaign Control Panel to set up domain delegation.
+    :arrow_upper_right: Use Campaign Control Panel to set up domain delegation.
 [Click here to learn more](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/subdomains-branding.html).